dervus/assert-paranoid-equal/README.md

-assert-full-equal
+assert-paranoid-equal
 =================

-An addition to Node's assertion library provides a variant of the deepEqual function.
+An addition to Node's assertion library provides a paranoid variant of deepEqual.